 What Is Social Engineering?
-A Look Into the Sophisticated World of Psychological Cyber Crime
+A Look Into the Sophisticated World of Psychological Cyber Crime.

 The Amazon series “Sneaky Pete” stars Giovanni Ribisi as a slick con man who gains people’s trust in order to take from them what he wants or needs — money, jewels, art, etc. Blessed with the gift of gab and steely nerves, he does this by speaking authoritatively based on information gleaned from keen observation and known facts.
 A master of psychological and emotional manipulation, he also cajoles, flatters, feigns ignorance and fakes compassion.
 Much of the time, it pays off.

 Pete operates entirely in the physical world, hence the traditional con man tag.
 If he used his trickery to commit crimes online, however, his methods would be dubbed “pre-texting” or "baiting" and Pete himself would be known by another handle: social engineer.
 Which sounds kind of respectable, but isn’t.
 So what is social engineering?

 Over a nearly four year period (from 2013 through the end of 2016) cyber attacks — which include such deceptive social engineering tactics as “spear-phishing,” “water-holing,” “baiting” and several other types with similarly catchy names — cost companies $1.6 billion, according to the FBI.
 And plenty of prominent players have been snookered: the Associated Press, Target, Sony Pictures, Yahoo, the Democratic National Convention and even the U.S. Department of Justice.